sfrdmn/solitairewin/Readme.md

 ### Notes

-Can be used with browserify or just loaded globally.
-Depends on [jQuery](https://github.com/jquery/jquery) and [async](https://github.com/caolan/async).

 There's a `load` method which accepts a callback and loads the images.
 A `load` event is also triggered on load.
 Using `start` implicitly calls `load`.